Great Empires of Central Asia, Part 5: The Eastern Renaissance

 Before long, Greek settlers were pouring into Pakistan and Afghanistan from the West.

 Sometimes they moved into Sogdian towns to construct Greek theaters and temples; other times they built new Greek-style cities completely from scratch, backed by Alexander’s mountains of Babylonian and Persian gold.

 From Egypt to Turkey and Iran, into Pakistan and Afghanistan, even down into the Indian Punjab, brand-new Hellenic (Greek) cities were popping up everywhere in the 200s BCE.

-Although these cities were Greek in name (in fact, almost all of them were named “Alexandria,” after their patron), their cultures blended peoples and ideas from all the far-flung lands Alexander had conquered.
+Although these cities were Greek in name (in fact, almost all of them were named “Alexandria” in honor of their not-so-humble patron), their cultures were far more than merely Hellenic, blending myriad peoples and ideas from all the far-flung lands Alexander had conquered.

 The lifestyle of these new cities interwove Greek, Egyptian, Persian, Indian and Sogdian influences into innovative styles of art and architecture — as well as novel kinds of clothes, songs, dishes, dances; and syncretic new faiths that integrated Persian Zoroastrianism and Indian Buddhism into Greek and Egyptian (and Bactrian) polytheism.

-Just walking up the high street of one of these cities must’ve been dizzying.
+Just walking up the high street of one of these Greco-Bactrian cities must’ve been a dizzying experience.